-This becomes a difficult taskto distinguish the products with identical product logo/ brand.
-In order to do so, one has register their unique brand name/ logo/ mark and can also avail the benefit of its protection.
+This becomes a difficult task to distinguish the products with identical product logos/brands.
+In order to do so, one has to register their unique brand name/ logo/ mark and can also avail the benefit of its protection.
 It becomes really crucial to register the brand/ logo under the government of India as “TRADEMARK.”

 Trademark Registration – Meaning

-In simple words Trademark is an ownership of brand name or logo, taglines, captions, business name etc.
+In simple words, a Trademark is ownership of a brand name or logo, taglines, captions, business name etc.

 Advantages of Trademark Registration